 Skyler arranges for Walt to return the car he bought for Junior.
 To Walt's chagrin, Skyler was only able to get a deal for $800 to return the car, even though it was barely used.
 Annoyed and spiteful, Walt takes the Challenger to an empty parking lot to do donuts in an attempt to get his money's worth for the car.
 After crashing it into a ditch, he puts the car's title into the gas and lights it on fire, using the title as a fuse to blow the car to smithereens.

-Afterwards, he has Saul work to keep him out of trouble for his act of rebellion, keeping his out of jail.
-Gus wanting him dead has left Walt at wit's end, and he asks Saul if he can find an assassin who can "ameliorate the situation".
+Afterwards, he has Saul work to keep him out of trouble for his act of rebellion.
+Gus wanting him dead has left Walt at his wits' end, and he asks Saul if he can find an assassin who can "ameliorate the situation".
 Saul tells him it is a bad idea: all of the assassins he knows of work through Mike, and anyone he finds outside of his network would eventually have to contend with Mike.
 Saul suggests asking Jesse for his help instead...

 Walt meets with Jesse at his house as he cleans the graffiti from his walls.
 Jesse's work with Mike has allowed him to be close to Gus on multiple occasions, making him most capable of killing him.
 Jesse tells Walt that Gus said he "sees things in people", and Walt asks him if he can be that easily manipulated by the man who wanted them both dead.
-He plays to Jesse's doubts and insecurities, bringing up Andrea and her brother Tomas, whom Gus had killed.
-Jesse finally agrees to help Walt kill Gus as soon as he is able.
+He plays to Jesse's doubts and insecurities, bringing up Andrea and her brother Tomás, whom they suspect Gus had killed.
+Jesse tells Walt to "drop the sales pitch" and says he'll kill Gus the first chance he gets.

-As Skyler continues to launder his money, Walt puts into motion his plan to have Gus killed.
+As Skyler continues to launder his money, overwhelmed by Walt's unexpectedly large salary, Walt puts into motion his plan to have Gus killed.
 In a room in the superlab that the security cameras cannot see into, Walt prepares a batch of ricin, the same poison he planned to use to kill Tuco months before.
 Walt states that poisoning was their best chance of killing Gus; if Jesse tried to shoot him, he'd be killed in the attempt.
 While not as much as the batch they cooked for Tuco, Walt assures Jesse that it would be enough; all he would need to do is slip the poison into something for Gus to eat or drink.
-No one would suspect foul play if a man of Gus's age working as hard as he did suddenly expired, except for Mike, but suspicions would be all he had.
-Jesse conceals the phial of ricin in one of his cigarettes.
+No one would suspect foul play if a man of Gus' age working as hard as he did suddenly expired, except for Mike, but suspicions would be all he had.
+Jesse conceals the vial of ricin in one of his cigarettes.

 Afterwards, Jesse attends a Narcotics Anonymous meeting for the first time in a while.
-During the meeting, he admits that he relapsed and took meth again, although he was staying clean now.
+During the meeting, he admits that he relapsed but was clean now.
 The guilt from killing Gale still weighing him down, he admits to the group that he "killed a dog".
 One of the other support group members takes umbrage and chews Jesse out for his cruelty, but the group's leader calms her down, saying that they shouldn't pass judgment.

 "Why not?"
 Jesse asks, saying that maybe he should've done something differently and that there was no point in accepting himself if it doesn't change anything, bringing up the fact that the group's leader killed his own daughter.
 Jesse's guilt becomes more than he can bear, and he finally admits to the group that he was trying to sell meth to them.
 "You're nothing to me but customers!
 I made you my bitch!
 You okay with that, huh?
 You accept?!"